akshat7-create/fifa-wc2022-analysis/README.md

 ## Creating a Formula in Excel to Determine the Winner

-- Implemented the IF function in Excel to compare scores and determine the winner for each match.
+- Implemented the Nested IF function in Excel to compare scores and determine the winner for each match.
 - Provided specific examples showcasing the formula's application and its effectiveness in identifying match outcomes.

 ## Fixing Data Type Issues and Adjusting Column Headings